High-definition television in the United Kingdom: Channel 5

 Channel 5 was awarded a licence for HD transmissions on Freeview from 2010, but due to Channel 5 being unable to resolve certain key criteria, the capacity was handed back to the BBC.
 Five HD launched on Sky and Virgin Media platforms on 13 July 2010.
 The channel is free-to-view on satellite.

 In 2011, Channel 5 HD was the sole applicant for a fifth high-definition channel slot on Freeview, with the aim of launching in spring or early summer 2012.
 On 15 December 2011, Channel 5 dropped its bid to take the fifth slot, after being unable to resolve "issues of commercial importance".
 However, Channel 5 HD began broadcasting in HD on both Freesat and Freeview, after the BBC removed BBC Three / BBC iii from all digital TV platforms (apart from its on-line BBC iPlayer service).

 UKTV

-UKTV owns seven HD channels, under the names of Eden HD, Good Food HD, Dave HD, W HD, Alibi HD, Gold HD and Yesterday HD.
+UKTV broadcasts its channels in HD, under the names of U&Eden, U&Dave, U&W, U&Alibi, U&Gold, U&Drama and U&Yesterday.
 The channels broadcast on Sky and Virgin Media.